creame/joinchat/README.txt

 * **NEW:** dynamic variables {SITE}, {URL} and {TITLE} now also works on Call To Action.
 * CHANGED Better ordered settings panel.
 * FIX incorrect post id on loops can return post config instead main config.
-* FIX typo error on filter "joinchat_whastapp_web"
+* FIX typo error on filter "whatsappme_whastapp_web"

 = 2.2.3 =
 * **NEW:** Hide in front if editing with Elementor.